ozyurtf/io-scheduler/README.md

 # RAID (Redundant Array of Independent Disks)

 RAID is a method that combines multiple disk drives into a single logical unit.
 That's why RAID system presents itself to the operating system as a single, large, and expensive disk (SLED).
-From the perspective of operating system, a RAID system appears as a single, large, and expensive disk (SLED).
+From the perspective of operating system, a RAID system appears as a single, large, and expensive disk (SLED). _(Note: A group of hard drives that are combined and that are configured to work together as a single logical unit is called **array**)_

 Therefore, the operating system interacts with the RAID system as if it were a single disk, abstracting the underlying complexity of multiple disks and their coordination.

 Because the data is distributed across multiple disks, this allows for concurrent read and write operations and significantly improves overall system performance because the system can handle multiple IO requests simultaneously and this reduces the bottleneck of a single disk.
 By distributing data across multiple disks, RAID can achieve higher read and write speeds in comparison with a single disk.